Gruntfuggly/auto-align/README.md

 It will find the first and last lines in the file containing the separator and format all lines between.

-Note: If you need to add or remove columns, currently you MUST modify the first line containing the separator, otherwise you might lose some file content.
-A forthcoming update will allow any line to be modiied.
+*Note: This works well with reasonably small files.
+With a 2000 line, 10 column file it's still usable.
+With 10000 lines it starts to lag a bit.
+I wrote this because I often feel the need to write files in a simple table format, but don't want to use Excel. **You may want to take a copy of your file first, just to be safe**.*

-Another Note: I wrote this because I often feel the need to write files in a simple table format, but don't want to use Excel.
-It is probably very inefficient and may fail in lots of ways.
-YMMV...
+##### TODO: Highight headings in bold (or something)

-#### TODO: Highight headings in bold (or something)
+##### TODO: Add sort functionality
-#### TODO: Add sort functionality
+##### TODO: Add warning if file already contains new separator
-#### TODO: Add warning if file already contains new separator
+##### TODO: Add methods to insert/remove empty columns

 ## Installing